ONLYOFFICE/docspace-api-sdk-csharp/docs/SettingsWebhooksApi.md

 Update a webhook

-Updates the tenant webhook with the parameters specified in the request.
+Updates a tenant webhook with the parameters specified in the request.

 ### Example
 ```csharp